AI in Design & Marketing

 4. Hyperlocal and Multilingual Personalisation

 Localisation is the low-hanging fruit of personalisation.
-By combining AI dubbing, regional stock footage, and adaptive scripting, brands can craft country-specific or city-specific versions of their videos without starting from scratch each time.
+By combining AI dubbing, regional stock footage, and adaptive scripting, brands can create country-specific or city-specific versions of their videos without having to start from scratch each time.

 According to HubSpot, 92% of consumers say they’re more likely to engage with content tailored to their region or language.
 AI makes this level of localisation feasible for even small businesses.